 Director, Legal Projects, International Bar Association

-Sara previously headed the legal teams on two independent inquiries (The Baha Mousa Inquiry and the Detainee Inquiry) and spent several years as a legal and policy advisor to the Senior Presiding Judge and Lord Chief Justice of England and Wales.
+Sara joined the IBA as Director of Legal Projects in January 2019.
+She is an employed barrister with over 20 years’ experience in the criminal justice and public policy sector.
+The majority of her career has been spent working for government, most recently as Director of Strategic Policy at the Crown Prosecution Service.
+Sara has also headed the legal teams on two public inquiries (The Baha Mousa Inquiry and the Detainee Inquiry) and spent several years as a legal and policy advisor to the Senior Presiding Judge and Lord Chief Justice of England and Wales.

-She has sat in a judicial capacity on the Council of the Inns of Court Disciplinary Tribunal since 2013 and has recently been appointed as a reviewer for the National Child Safeguarding Practice Review Panel.
+She has sat in a judicial capacity on the Council of the Inns of Court Disciplinary Tribunal since 2013 and was appointed as a reviewer for the National Child Safeguarding Practice Review Panel in 2019.

 Director Programmes and Partnerships, CanLII